mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="1877" height="362" alt="image" src="https://github.com/user-attachments/assets/31a9f4c4-dd4a-4058-9f5f-66531aa3af49" />

-Owning to osk.exe being a legitimate name but created under the path 'C:\\Users\\bob.smith.WAYNECORPINC\\AppData\\Roaming\\{35ACA89F-933F-6A5D-2776-A3589FB99832}\\osk.exe' after the malicious dotm file was run, I could conclude that osk.exe was the ransomware file and it encrypted the dotm file as well from the result of the EventID 2.
+Owing to osk.exe being a legitimate name but created under the path 'C:\\Users\\bob.smith.WAYNECORPINC\\AppData\\Roaming\\{35ACA89F-933F-6A5D-2776-A3589FB99832}\\osk.exe' after the malicious dotm file was run, I could conclude that osk.exe was the ransomware file and it encrypted the dotm file as well from the result of the EventID 2.

 **Note: The actual file path is 'C:\Windows\System32\osk.exe' and the legitimate one is the exe file for the Windows On-Screen Keyboard**